OpenINF/docker-fisher/README.md

 <br />

-Pull requests are welcome.
-If you plan to make significant changes, please open an issue to discuss the change first.
-If you notice something that needs fixing but can't do it yourself, please let us know by [opening an issue][].
+As pull requests are welcome, if one would like to make significant changes, preferably, please do discuss the shift first.
+Likeiwse, if something needs fixing and would like assistance in doing it yourself, please let us know by [opening an issue][].

 </section>